 - Unexplained weight loss

-Cirrhosis (the most advanced stage of NAFLD) can cause more severe symptoms, including itchy skin, loss of appetite, yellowing of the skin and eyes (jaundice), and swelling in the feet, ankles, legs, or tummy.
+Cirrhosis (the most advanced stage of NAFLD) can cause more severe symptoms, including itchy skin, loss of appetite, yellowing of the skin and eyes (jaundice), and swelling in the feet, ankles, legs, or stomach.

 What are the risk factors for non-alcoholic fatty liver disease?